Losilof39/glDoom/README.md

 ### Current Problems
 * No vertical mouse movement
 * Clipping issue due to changing fov
+* Fullscreen option not working
+* Resoltuition option not working

 ### TO-DO List
 I am planning for this port, the following (in order of priority)